exratione/protractor-selenium-server-cookbook/README.md

 Selenium and Xvfb Services
 --------------------------

-The protractor-selenium-server::services recipe sets up services for both Xfvb and the Selenium standalone server.
+The protractor-selenium-server::services recipe sets up services for both Xvfb and the Selenium standalone server.

 Xvfb is a minimal X Server implementation to allow headless testing of browsers,